 On the day of, it hurt, but I kept sitting down and propping it up.
 Luckily, my last two eikaiwa classes canceled, so a bit of ibuprofen and determination kept me going.
-When I got home to friends staying over and my roommate, I briefly mentioned the ankle but once again compartmentalized.
+When I got home to friends staying over and roommate [X], I briefly mentioned the ankle but once again compartmentalized.
 These friends were from Sweden and a rock band.
 I had to stay up to make sure they got on those taxis and headed to the airport.

 I stayed up late with them, learning Swedish and Finnish, singing Disney songs and generally having a good time.
 I was aware of the pain, but just chugged more ibuprofen when no one was looking.
 After 3:00 am, they were off in a taxi to Haneda and I fell asleep.

 My ankle wasn’t as swollen as I expected, but boy it didn’t feel good.
 I forced myself to relax, just take it easy.
 I had work the next day, so I needed to recover and go.The whole day I put ice then heat, I canceled classes and plans, I KNEW I needed to get better to go to work.

 See, at my job we only get 5 personal days.
 That’s it.
 Granted, we get long winter holidays and other random holidays interspersed throughout the year, but only 5 paid personal days.
 No sick days, just 5 paid leave days.
 I knew if I wasn’t better I’d have to take that day off.
 I had a run of bad luck with sinuses and colds in the past couple of months beforehand, leaving me with one last precious paid day.